JANSSEN & MALUGA LEGAL PTY LTD

 8. Google Maps Plugin

 On our website, we use a plug-in of the Internet service Google Maps.
 Google Maps is operated by Google Inc., with its business residence in the USA, CA 94043, 1600 Amphitheatre Parkway, Mountain View.
 When you use Google Maps on our website, data information concerning the use of our website and your IP address are transmitted to and stored on a server operated by Google in the USA.
 We have no specific knowledge of what start-up are transmitted to Google, nor how they are used by Google.
 Google may recombine those data with information they gather from other Google services.
 It is possible that Google will transmit these data to third persons.

 9. Analysis Tools – Google Analytics

 Our website uses Google Analytics, a web analytics service provided by Google Inc. (‘Google’) which transmits website traffic data to Google servers and stores it in the United States of America.
 Google Analytics is operated by Google Inc., with its business residence in the USA, CA 94043, 1600 Amphitheatre Parkway, Mountain View.

 Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
-Only in exceptional cases will the full IP address be sent to a Google server in the USA and anonymized there.
+Only in exceptional cases will the full IP address be sent to a Google server in the USA and anonymised there.
 We use reports provided by Google Analytics to help us understand the website traffic and webpage usage, to compile reports on website activity and to provide other services related to website activity and internet usage to the website operator.